 In the winter of 1848 Prince Albert made an official visit to the soup kitchen, which by then had extended its operation to Ham Yard, just off Windmill Street.
 He looked oddly out of place in morning dress and top hat, but he obliged by tasting the soup, and he said kind words about its quality.
 He also commented on the importance of such establishments—“a basin of good soup and a piece of bread might keep a poor creature from starving”—and his endorsement must have pleased the two gentlemen—Charles Cochrane and Benjamin Bond Cabbell—who escorted him on his tour.

-Cochrane and Bond Cabbell were President and Treasurer respectively of the National Philanthropic Association.
-Cochrane had also founded the Poor Man’s Guardian Society—1846—in order to alleviate the terrible consequences of the 1834 Poor Law Amendment Act which he saw all around him on the streets of the capital.
+Cochrane and Bond Cabbell were President and Treasurer respectively of the National Philanthropic Association, which had been founded in March 1842.
+Cochrane had also set up the Poor Man’s Guardian Society—1846—in order to alleviate the terrible consequences of the 1834 Poor Law Amendment Act which he saw all around him on the streets of the capital.
 To promote the work of the Society, and to record examples of extreme deprivation, he published a weekly journal, and it is here that we find the story of the gentleman with no known name.

 KINDLY QUESTIONING AND …

 The gentlemen in question was a regular visitor to the soup kitchen.
 But he came there—or so it was thought—not to eat but to observe.
 He was clearly an intellectual—a man “of great talents and well known as a popular lecturer”—and his object in visiting the establishment was to witness at first hand the sufferings of the poor.
 He sounds like a Chartist—a William Lovett or a Henry Hetherington—and we at London Overlooked have made strenuous efforts to identify him.
 Alas, we have failed.